WebexCC-SA/LAB-21177/docs/Excercise3.md

 </video>
 </details>

+- To assign the desired queue to the **Queue** node in the flow lets create a skill based Queue and assign the contact center agent to the Queue.

 - To configure, in the **Contact Center** navigation pane, select **Queues** under the **Customer Experience** section.

 - Click the **Create Queue** button.